Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

 The intended public interpretation is minimal:

-> readability is not the same as structural admissibility.
+> a naive baseline can pass every case, while an OMNIA-attached gate can still prevent unsafe unchanged forwarding.

 Or more directly:

-> an answer can look acceptable and still fail a structural gate.
+> passing a baseline is not the same as being safe to pass forward.